Jack Robert Nuzum: Service

 and flew from the Elkins Airport to nearby destinations during the 1950s and part of the 1960s.
 Nuzum served as a member of the Randolph County Airport Authority and served four years on the West Virginia Aeronautics Commission.

 In the 1950s and early 1960s, Jack Nuzum served as a member of the color guard for the West Virginia Highlanders Band.
 The West Virginia Highlanders were a post band of the H. W. Daniels Post No. 29, American Legion, of Elkins, West Virginia.
 The band, now sponsored by Davis and Elkins College, is composed of bagpipe and drum musicians who wear kilts and play music of Scotland, or highland music, in many of the festival parades in West Virginia.

-Education

-Jack Nuzum attended Fairmont State College and after World War II earned his Bachelor of Science degree from West Virginia University.
-Nuzum then received his Doctor of Jurisprudence degree, law degree, from West Virginia University, being credentialed by the West Virginia University College of Law in 1952.
-He was educated in the Taylor County, West Virginia public schools and graduated from Grafton High School.
-Nuzum was a member and president of the Randolph County Bar Association, and also was a member of the West Virginia Bar Association and the American Bar Association.
-As a lawyer, Nuzum practiced before the West Virginia Supreme Court of Appeals, the United States Circuit Court of Appeals (fourth circuit), the West Virginia Supreme Court, and the United States Supreme Court.
-In addition to public service, Nuzum had 24 years in private practice.

 Legislative work

 Nuzum championed legislation in the West Virginia House of Delegates representing the Farm Block and worked with legislation for Daylight Saving Time (concept of Benjamin Franklin) as the state's determined participation in the time modification via legislation, prior to national time standardization efforts.
 Nuzum was also instrumental in preliminary drafts that eventually impacted branch banking legislation in the state of West Virginia.